These chocolate icebox cookies are rich, buttery, and so soft they’ll melt in your mouth.

-- Do not over-mix the ingredients.
-Do so just until they are well-combined.
+- Don’t over-mix the ingredients.
+Mix just until they are well-combined.
 Over-mixing will melt the butter too much, and your dough will become too soft and sticky.
-You won’t be able to form a cylinder from the batter if that’s the case!

-If you’ve accidentally over-mixed, cover the bowl with plastic wrap and refrigerate for 15-30 minutes.
-Try to form the dough again.
+- Accidentally over-mixed?
+Don’t panic!
+Instead, cover the bowl with plastic wrap and refrigerate for 15-30 minutes.
+Then, try to form the dough again.

 How Long Do Chocolate Icebox Cookies Last?